Of Prelatical Episcopacy: Background

 The tract, the shortest of Milton's tracts on prelatical issues, was written as a response to many works, such as Archbishop James Ussher's The Judgement of Doctor Rainoldes Touching the Originall of Episcopacy (25 May 1641).
 The tract was printed soon after, in either June or July 1641, under the title Of Prelatical Episcopacy, and Whether it may be deduc'd from the Apostolical times by vertue of those Testimonies which are alledg'd to that purpose in some late Treatises: One wherof goes under the Name of Iames Arch-Bishop of Armagh.

 Tract

 The tract is a direct response to other tracts and is hostile to any need for a medium between the Bible and the individual reader, especially from such mediums as provided by an organized church.
-Instead, Milton says that such individuals are unnecessarily because we must have "first the Gospell our rule, and Oracle".
+Instead, Milton says that such individuals are unnecessary because we must have "first the Gospell our rule, and Oracle".
 Reading from the Bible, according to Milton, would teach us that there is not a "difference betweene a Bishop, and a Prebyter".
 Any misreading of the text is the fault of the reader who is unable to understand the Scriptural truth or who was misled by other works.
 In particular, there are many older works that mislead readers, especially in their interpretations and claims about the meaning of Scriptural words:

 During the tract, Milton discusses Ignatius's epistles and claims that some were faked: